The Spiritual Battle: the World the Flesh and the Devil

 The horse is prepared for the day of battle, But victory belongs to the LORD (Proverbs 21:31).

 Since sin begins with a thought we need to guard our thoughts before they become an act.
-As James warns of how desire progresses to sin:
+James warns us how desire progresses to sin:

 Let no one say when he is tempted, “I am being tempted by God”; for God cannot be tempted by evil, and He Himself does not tempt anyone.
 But each one is tempted when he is carried away and enticed by his own lust.
 Then when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death (James 1:13-15).

-How do we counteract Satan’s promptings?
+How can we counteract Satan’s promptings?
 With God’s word – like Jesus did in His time of temptation (Matthew 4:1-10).
 We can say with full authority: “Satan – you have no authority over me, when Christ died I died and I belong to Him.”
-Disciplining our thoughts, taking them captive and obedient to Christ, will take time and perseverance.

 Temptations rarely come in an obviously evil form but rather they will come in a way which seems nice, pleasant, gratifying and pleasing to our old nature, but contrary to God’s word.
 This is the deceptive nature of sin.
-As it was in the garden of Eden when Eve was tempted, it seemed good but was contrary to what God had said.
+As it was in the garden of Eden when Eve was tempted.
+Satan’s words sounded good but were contrary to what God had said.

 Sin has its root in an attitude of wanting our own way or to please man rather than God.
 Therefore we should not blame circumstances, other people and especially God!
 (James 1:13-15).
 When we blame God, or are angry with Him, we are in danger of developing a hardened and bitter heart.
 This is not to say we may, at times, struggle in our understanding of God’s ways when we are deeply hurt or disappointed.
 Though we may not understand why such has happened it is crucial our faith in Him remain.